tommuhm/coindock-node/README.md

 ```

-This project is heavily inspired by https://github.com/zoeyg/binance
+This wrapper is heavily inspired by binance wrapper https://github.com/zoeyg/binance